Avnet/RASynBoard-Out-of-Box-Demo/docs/RASynPuckDemo.md

 ## Flash the ML models and configuration to SPI Flash memory on the Core board
 We're just about finished.
 At this point we have . . .
-1. Flashed the latest OOB release onto the RASynBoard EVK
+1. Flashed the latest RASynPuck release onto the RASynBoard EVK
 1. Updated the microSD card with the files matching the release
 1. Selected the ML model we want to demo
 1. Connected the board to IoTConnect and created the dashboard from a template